guilhermemoraes1/commands/all.md

 - `history`: Display a list of previously executed commands in the current terminal session.
 - `hostname`: Display the hostname of the system.
 - `htop`: It is a more advanced and feature-rich alternative to the traditional [top](#top) command.
+- `init`: Used to change the runlevel of the system or initialize the system.
 - `insmod`: Used to manually insert (load) a [kernel module](https://github.com/guilhermemoraes1/commands/blob/main/lpic.md#kernel-modules) into the running Linux kernel.
 - `kill`:
 - `last`: